-Patient Statements can be handy when you want to run a report showing multiple visits together, or show amounts owing.
+Patient Statements can be handy when you want to run a report showing multiple visits together, show amounts owing or make a summary of payments for a client.
 You can print statements with just the patient’s info, the patient and insurer, and with invoices and payments or either on their own.

 Let’s take a look at how that works.

-See that filter (arrow #4)?
+See that Filter button (arrow #3)?
 That can help you get to the invoices you want to show up on the statement.
 You can filter the list right down to a single practitioner, or to a specific date range.

 Or, if you want to mix and match, you can click on individual invoices to turn them blue.